AztecProtocol/aztec-packages/docs/docs/protocol-specs/state/wonky-tree.md

     M2_c --> R_c
 ```

-The tree is reconstructed to check the `txs_effects_hash` (= the root of a wonky tree given by leaves of each tx's `tx_effects`) on L1.
-We also reconstruct it to provide a membership path against the stored `out_hash` (= the root of a wonky tree given by leaves of each tx's L2 to L1 message tree root) for consuming a L2 to L1 message.
+The tree is reconstructed to provide a membership path against the stored `out_hash` (= the root of a wonky tree given by leaves of each tx's L2 to L1 message tree root) for consuming a L2 to L1 message.

 Currently, this tree is built via the orchestrator given the number of transactions to rollup.
 Each 'node' is assigned a level (0 at the root) and index in that level.
 The below function finds the parent level: